-This study used a phenomenological approach using thematic analysis of directed and semi-structured individual interviews.
+The framework approach to qualitative data analysis uses a theme-based approach.
+The collected data is reduced through summary and synthesis while maintaining links to the original data.
+Using this framework, the authors examine the experiences of adolescents after experiencing the loss of a parent COVID-19. due to This study phenomenological approach using thematic analysis of directed and dept interviews.
 Twelve participants recruit through information from the COVID-19 task force in the DKI Jakarta area.
 Participant inclusion criteria are adolescents aged 10-19 years who have lost a parent due to COVID-19, not limited to the length of death or the loss of one or both parents.
+The sampling technique used was purposive sampling, and snowball sampling who lost their parents due to COVID-19.

 The Research Ethics Committee of the University of Indonesia approved this study with a certificate of passing research ethics review number KET-153/UN2.F12.D1.2.1/PPM.00.02/2022.
 Data was collected between April 2022-August 2022.
 All interviews were recorded and transcribed verbatim for easy analysis.
 Participants met the eligibility criteria after being explained to participate in this study.
-The inclusion criteria were adolescents aged between 10-19 years, who had lost their biological parents due to COVID-19, and the loss was not limited to the time of the loss.
+The inclusion criteria were adolescents aged between 10-19 years, who had lost their biological parents due to COVID-19.